The Tropic Topic – The Iconic Rubber Watch Strap

 Flexible Friend

 When thinking about Rolex (which we do…a lot, because we love them!) the original riveted Oyster bracelets were well made but had a number of ‘fail points’.
 If the average bracelet had 12 links, that’s 24 joins, plus the two spring bars and the clasp.
-It was for this reason that the military specifications demanded that the watches be worn on an under-over or NATO style strap.
+It was for this reason that the military specifications demanded that the watches be worn on an under-over or single-pass style strap.
 Additionally, whilst some rivet bracelets were sprung loaded and all Oyster bracelets allowed some re-sizing on the clasp, it certainly wasn’t a quick and versatile system that could immediately cater for changes of wrist size due to water pressure or the need to strap the watch over the top of one’s wetsuit sleeve.
 What divers needed was a secure and easily adjustable strap that could also withstand the rigour of regular use and often prolonged periods in salt water.
 Leather straps could do this but there was a solution.
 Step forward the Tropic strap.
 First appearing in the 1950s, the Tropic brand of straps were fashioned in the same way as a regular leather buckle strap but made out of a supple and durable rubber.
 They could easily be fitted to almost any watch and they were easy to adjust to the required size in a matter of seconds.
 And they were an instant hit which doesn’t seem to have ever fallen out of favour, with thestraps being as popular today as they were back then.
 That’s a pretty good six-decade record!

 Officially Offered